natesymer/FHSTwitterEngine/README.markdown

     	}
     });

---> Set up your consumer manually and temorarily

-	// your keys will be cleared after the next request is prepared, before it is sent.
+> Clear the current consumer key

-	[[FHSTwitterEngine sharedEngine]temporarilySetConsumerKey:@"<consumer_key>" andSecret:@"<consumer_secret>"];
+	[[FHSTwitterEngine sharedEngine]clearConsumer];

-	// if you're really paranoid, use this to clear the keys [[FHSTwitterEngine sharedEngine]clearConsumer];

---> Reload a saved access_token:
+> Reload a saved access_token:

     [[FHSTwitterEngine sharedEngine]loadAccessToken];

---> End a session:
+> End a session:

     [[FHSTwitterEngine sharedEngine]clearAccessToken];

---> Check if a session is valid:
+> Check if a session is valid:

     [[FHSTwitterEngine sharedEngine]isAuthorized];

---> Do an API call (POST):
+> Do an API call (POST):

     dispatch_async(GCDBackgroundThread, ^{
     	@autoreleasepool {